 It is vital to check your active sessions to ensure the optimum security of your Facebook account and business page.
 Any suspicious location or device in your active sessions indicates that your account is at potential risk.
 It’s time to end your activity and change your password instantly.
 Here is how you can do it

 3- Activate secure browsing

 Another way to secure your Facebook account is opting for secure browsing.
 Thus, Facebook will suggest only authentic and genuine pages and profiles to keep your account away from mischievous elements.
 Here is how you can activate secure browsing

 - Go to ‘Account Settings’

 - Select ‘Security’ and then ‘Secure Browsing.’

 Self-awareness is the key

-After spending many years in social media marketing and managing Facebook business pages, experts have realised that self-awareness is the most crucial thing one should adopt to keep their Facebook account and business page protected.
-While operating a FB business page, keep only two to three trustworthy people in the administration.
-Try to log in to pages only through specific devices that you can identify if login is attempted via an unknown device.
-Never share your FB account password with anyone, and whenever you observe a suspicious activity allied with your FB account or business page, change your password without delay.
+After spending many years in social media marketing and managing Facebook for business pages, experts have realized that self-awareness is the most crucial thing one should adopt to keep their Facebook for business account and business page protected.
+While operating a Facebook for business page, keep only two to three trustworthy people in the administration.
+Try to log in to Facebook for business pages only through specific devices that you can identify if login is attempted via an unknown device.
+Never share your Facebook for business account password with anyone, and whenever you observe a suspicious activity allied with your Facebook for business account or business page, change your password without delay.

 Protecting Facebook business pages